 One of the most cosmopolitan cities in the world, New York is an exhilarating metropolis located on the East Coast of the US.
 Made up of five boroughs, Queens is the most diverse, with people from India, Korea, and Brazil to name but a few countries.
 It was reported in 2017 that there were more languages spoken in the borough of Queens than anywhere else in the world.
 In 1984, immigration-friendly New York established the Mayor’s Office of Immigrant Affairs, which has set up a number of programmes to help those who have moved to the city from abroad.

 Another hub of Californian multiculturalism, San Francisco is smaller than many of the other cities mentioned thus far, but just as cosmopolitan.
 Many immigrants call this 49-square-mile city home, with the largest group originating from China.
 Others come from places such as Germany, Italy, Mexico and India.
 The city is dotted with vibrant neighborhoods, including Chinatown, the Mission District, and North Beach and is also known for celebrating its multicultural roots through various festivals and events throughout the year.
 Highlights include the Chinese New Year Festival and Parade, which has been named at one of the top ten parades in the world, and the Ethnic Dance Festival, a celebration of the diverse Bay-area communities through dance.

 Located in southeastern Brazil, São Paulo – commonly known as Sampa to locals – is one of the most multicultural cities, if not the most, in South America.
-While immigration may not be as prevalent as it was in years past, the city’s varied population is due to the multitude of African slaves brought to the country between the mid-16th century and 1866 and, latterly, to the waves of immigration from around the globe which began in the 1870s.
-From Italy to Lebanon, many countries are represented throughout the largest city in Brazil and this is evidenced in the city’s culinary scene, religious landscape, and neighborhoods.
+While immigration may not be as prevalent as it was in years past, the city’s varied population is largely due to the multitude of African slaves brought to the country between the mid-16th century and 1866 and, latterly, to the waves of immigration from around the globe which began in the 1870s.
+From Italy to Lebanon, many countries are now represented throughout the largest city in Brazil and this is evidenced in the city’s culinary scene, religious landscape and neighborhoods.
 Visitors can wander Bela Vista, also known as Bixiga or Bexiga, to experience Italy in São Paulo, or Liberdade, which is the Japanese quarter.